William Albert: Career

 Albert engaged in hardware business with his father and brother from 1838 to 1855.
 Until 1862, Albert was a director of the Baltimore and Cuba Smelting and Mining Company.
 He also engaged in banking.
 He was a prominent Union leader in Maryland and worked to prevent the secession of the State during the American Civil War.
 He was also one of the founders and directors of the First National Bank of Maryland, and director of several insurance companies, savings banks, and manufacturing companies.

 Albert was an unsuccessful candidate for election in 1866 to the Fortieth Congress and in 1868 to the Forty-first Congress, but was elected as a Republican to the Forty-third Congress, serving from March 4, 1873, to March 3, 1875.
 He was not a candidate for re-election to the Forty-fourth Congress in 1874, and resumed his former business pursuits.

 Albert worked to found the Soldiers' Home and an asylum for orphans and worked to assist African American freedmen during the Reconstruction era, co-founding a school for black teachers in Baltimore.

 Death

 Albert died in Baltimore on March 29, 1879, after suffering from Bright's disease.
-He is interred in Greenmount Cemetery.
+He is interred in Green Mount Cemetery.